jasbir-singh/server_log_parser/README.md

 - `ServerLogParser` - Handles the logic for parsing the file.
 - `Visits` - This class encapsulates the logic for all of the visits.
-- `VisitReports` - Enacapsulates the base logic for creating a report.
+- `VisitReports` - Enacapsulates the base logic for creating a report. `UniqueViewsByURL`, and `ToralViewsByURL` are examples of concrete reports that compose with `VisitReports`. of reports, which compose with this class to create a report.
+This design should make it simple to add new reports.
+(PS: I have also deliberately picked composition over inheritance)
 - `ServerLogLineParser` - Enacapsulates logic for parsing each line.

-# TODOs
+# What I would improve?
+(TODOs)

+- Add unit tests for `Parser`, however, it's pretty well covered by integration specs.
+- Test the logic on a bigger subset, and measure the performance of `File.readlines`, and see if it handles it well (it should).
+- Possibly, check if IP addresses are valid.
+However, log file would only ever contain valid ip addresses I imagine.